postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_postgres/api_builder_node_and_postgres.md

 Let's create the database for the ToDo items.
 This section assumes you've installed Postgres.
 As part of its base installation, it installs a shell application called **psql**.
 This may not be automatically added to your path.
 Search for it in your operating system's search prompt and run it.
 It will open a terminal window and ask for some information to connect to the server.

 Accept the defaults for `server`,`database`, `port`, and `username`.
-When you get to `password`, use the password you set for the **postgres** user.
+When you get to `password`, use the password you set for the **postgres** user in the previous section.

 ![psql login](./assets/psql_login.png)

-Run the following commands in the terminal window one at a time.
+Run the following commands in the terminal window, one at a time.
 Remember that the semicolon is required at the end of the command.

 1. Create the database.
 ```sql